 - i.
-In the case of a Flight Disruption which is Controllable or Controllable for Safety resulting in a delay of three hours or more, the Carrier will: - A. provide the passenger with a confirmed seat on the next available flight operated by the Carrier (or by a carrier with whom the Carrier has a commercial agreement, if any) and is travelling on any reasonable air route from the airport at which the passenger is located to the destination that is indicated on the passenger's original ticket; or - B. if the passenger is no longer at the point of origin indicated on their ticket and alternate travel arrangements provided under sub-rule A above do not meet the passenger's travel needs because of the Flight Disruption, provide the passenger with a confirmed seat on the next available flight operated by the Carrier (or by a carrier with whom the Carrier has a commercial agreement, if any) to the passenger's point of origin and refund the passenger's ticket on request, or
+In the case of a Flight Disruption or Denial of Boarding which is Controllable or Controllable for Safety resulting in a delay of three hours or more, the Carrier will: - A. provide the passenger with a confirmed seat on the next available flight operated by the Carrier (or by a carrier with whom the Carrier has a commercial agreement, if any) and is travelling on any reasonable air route from the airport at which the passenger is located to the destination that is indicated on the passenger's original ticket; or - B. if the passenger is no longer at the point of origin indicated on their ticket and alternate travel arrangements provided under sub-rule A above do not meet the passenger's travel needs because of the Flight Disruption, provide the passenger with a confirmed seat on the next available flight operated by the Carrier (or by a carrier with whom the Carrier has a